ygyryn/devdocs/page-builder/create-basic-content-type/overview.md

 ---
 layout: tutorial
-title: Content type tutorial
+title: Extending Page Builder tutorial
 menu_title: Initial tasks
 menu_order: 0
-level3_subgroup: content-type-tutorial
+level3_subgroup: extending-page-builder-tutorial
 return_to:
-   title: Create content type
+   title: Getting Started
-   url: page-builder/create-basic-content-type/overview.html
+   url: page-builder/getting-started/introduction.html
 ---

 Out of the box, Page Builder comes with several content types (controls) that you can drag onto the stage to build your storefront pages, as shown below.
-In this topic, you will learn how to create your own content type for use within Page Builder.
+In this tutorial, you will learn how to create your own content type for use within Page Builder.

 ![Page Builder Content Types](../images/panel-horizontal.png)